Send Transactional Messages Through On-Demand Flow

 - Manage user data via APIs (api)

-After saving, open Manage Consumer Details and record the Consumer Key and Consumer Secret.
+After you save the app, open Manage Consumer Details and record the Consumer Key and Consumer Secret.